klevo/docker-percona/README.md

 CHANGE MASTER TO MASTER_HOST='127.0.0.1', MASTER_USER='slave_db1', MASTER_PASSWORD='slaveuserpass', MASTER_PORT=3307, MASTER_LOG_FILE='mysql-bin.000001', MASTER_LOG_POS=107;
 START SLAVE;
 ```

+This was fun to write a spec for :)

 ### Create a master db container for testing